aksharp/grpc-poc/README.md

 # ScalaPB feature request:

-In addition to generating Scala code for GRPC as it is currently done in ScalaPB, it would be great to help reduce writing boilerplate code and standardize on code by adding code generation for:
+In addition to generating Scala code for gRPC as it is currently done in ScalaPB, it would be great to help reduce writing boilerplate code and standardize on code by adding code generation for:

 Following would be generated based on https://github.com/aksharp/grpc-poc/blob/master/src/main/protobuf/hello.proto

-#### 1. GRPC Server (to use as main method for the app)
+#### 1. gRPC Server (to use as main method for the app)
 ##### Generated code example in this package: `aksharp.grpc.server`
 https://github.com/aksharp/grpc-poc/tree/master/src/main/scala/aksharp/grpc/server

-#### 2. GRPC Client (to standardize consumption of GRPC endpoints from other services and easily swap test double)
+#### 2. gRPC Client (to standardize consumption of gRPC endpoints from other services and easily swap test double)
 ##### Generated code example in this package: `aksharp.grpc.client`
 https://github.com/aksharp/grpc-poc/tree/master/src/main/scala/aksharp/grpc/client

-#### 3. GRPC Service Implementation (to reduce boilerplate code)
+#### 3. gRPC Service Implementation (to reduce boilerplate code)
 ##### Generated code example in this package: `aksharp.grpc.server.impl`
 https://github.com/aksharp/grpc-poc/tree/master/src/main/scala/aksharp/grpc/server/impl

-#### 4. GRPC Mock Services & Messages (to use for testing with ability to override response values)
+#### 4. gRPC Mock Services & Messages (to use for testing with ability to override response values)
 ##### Generated code example in this package: `aksharp.grpc.mock.services`
 https://github.com/aksharp/grpc-poc/tree/master/src/main/scala/aksharp/grpc/mock/services

-#### 5. GRPC Mock Client (to use for testing, to mock results from external services.
+#### 5. gRPC Mock Client (to use for testing, to mock results from external services.
 Uses mock services/messages)
 ##### Generated code example in this package: `aksharp.grpc.mock.client`
 https://github.com/aksharp/grpc-poc/tree/master/src/main/scala/aksharp/grpc/mock/client